rizkisetiaone/rizkisetiaone/README.md

-- 👋 Hi, I’m @rizkisetiaone, call me Rizki.
-I'm a third-year business management student of ITS Surabaya
+- 👋 Hi, I'm Rizki.
+I'm a final year business management student at ITS Surabaya
 - 👀 I’m interested in data field
-- 🌱 I’m currently learning regarding data field such as, data analyst and data science
+- 🌱 I’m currently learning to be aspiring data scientist
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to get knowing about me: linktree/rizkisetiaone

 <p align="left">